ayush005-wq/password-generator/README.md

 But, this led to users choosing passwords like !yoda2023#, which makes the job of a password cracker easier.
 Once the base word, yoda, is guessed through a dictionary attack, trying a few different symbols and numbers can quickly crack the password.

-let's assume we need a 8 character password having atleast 1 Capital letter, 1 symbol & 1 number or integer in normal cases if a person generates a password the probability of cracking it must be 700 billion but since these passwords are usually something close to you and easy to remember these form words that are usually used, like name of the user,DOB,AGE, Pet name or ny other personnel details which make it really easy for a hacker to brute force.
+let's assume we need an 8-character password having at least 1 Capital letter, 1 symbol & 1 number, or an integer in standard cases if a person generates a password the probability of cracking it must be 700 billion but since these passwords are usually something close to you and easy to remember these form words that are typically used, like name of the user, DOB, AGE, Pet name or any other personnel details which make it easy for a hacker to brute force.

-This project generates random keywords which is very helpfull in giving you a perfect of more than 754 possibilities to hack Good luck trying all possibilities ;)
+This project generates random keywords which is very helpful in giving you a perfect of more than 754 possibilities to hack Good luck trying all possibilities ;)